- The Login

-The white bar at the beginning of the column points out the group to which the course has been assigned.
-With the Paint pot icon you can subsequently arrange your courses according to semesters or fields of study to achieve greater clarity.
+The colored bar at the beginning of the column points out the group to which the course has been assigned.
+With the bar you can subsequently arrange your courses according to semesters or fields of study to achieve greater clarity.

 Name designates the course’s name.
 With a click on it you enter the course area.